Amier3/azure-securemessaging-tf-go/lab/1-Terraform-Setup.md

 ### Verify

-Now we have our `main.tf` file complete. which should look like the contents below.
-If you run into any errors in the next couple of steps, please refer back to this code block below to find any possible discrepancies.
+At this point, your main.tf file should match the content provided below.
+If you encounter any issues in the upcoming steps, refer back to this code block.

 ``` HCL
 terraform {